leardilap/pyLatexBook/README.md

 ## Requirements

--A modern Linux OS
+- A modern Linux OS
--ImageMagick
+- ImageMagick
--pdflatex
+- pdflatex
--Python (+ PIL)
+- Python (+ PIL)

 ## How to use